jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_detail_queryplan.md

 folder: ConnectSQLServer
 ---

-Click View Plan to open the plan in SQL Server Management Studio (if installed) and view the query execution plan in graphical format
+In the Spotlight Client, click **View Plan** to open the plan in SQL Server Management Studio (if installed) and view the query execution plan in graphical format

 {% include links.html %}